-Practice 8.1 The Chairman of the Audit Committee is not the Chairman of the board.
+The Chairman of the Audit Committee is not the Chairman of the board.

-Application : Applied

-Explanation on application of the practice In accordance to Rule 15.10 of AMLR, the Company has appointed Puan Mariamah binti Daud, an INED as the Chairman of the ARMC.
+Application : Applied Explanation on application of the practice In accordance to Paragraph 15.10 of MMLR, the Company has appointed Puan Mariamah binti Daud, an INED as the Chairman of the ARMC.
 She is not the Chairman of the Board.
+This had ensured that the objectivity of the Board's review of the ARMC's findings and recommendations is not impaired.
 To be in line with the requirement in Practice 8.1 of the MCCG, the TOR of ARMC also reflects that the Chairman of the Committee shall be an INED, appointed from amongst the member of the Committee.

-Explanation for : departure

-Large companies are required to complete the columns below.
-Non-large companies are encouraged to complete the columns below.
+Puan Mariamah is responsible to ensure the overall effectiveness and independence of the ARMC.
+Together with other members of the ARMC, she had ensured among others that- (a) the ARMC is fully informed about significant matters related to the Company's audit and its financial statements and addresses these matters; (b) the ARMC appropriately communicates its insights, views and concerns about relevant transactions and events to internal and external auditors; (c) the ARMC's concerns on matters that may have an effect on the financial or audit of the Company are communicated to the external auditor; and Explanation for : (d) there is co-ordination between internal and external auditors. departure Large companies are re encouraged to complete equired to complete the columns below.
+Non-large companies are the columns below.
 Measure :

 Timeframe :